Motivation

 spectrum of motivation, motivational outlook chart

-1. Disinterested -> I see no value in losing 25 pounds.
-I may not be pleased with my weight or diet, but I have no intentions of acting on this goal-it is too overwhelming right now.
+I see no value in losing 25 pounds.
+I may not be pleased with my weight or diet, but I have no intention of acting on this goal — it feels too overwhelming right now.

-2. External -> I really want to win the price our health insurance company is offering me if I achieve my weight-loss goal over the next six months.
+I really want to win the prize our health insurance company is offering if I achieve my weight-loss goal over the next six months.

-3. Imposed -> I'm feeling a lot of pressure to lose the weight.
-My family members are worried about my health; I feel guilty about disappointing them.
+I feel a lot of pressure to lose weight.
+My family members are worried about my health, and I feel guilty about disappointing them.

-4. Aligned -> I value my health, and losing weight is one way to be healthier.
+I value my health, and losing weight is one way to honor that value.
 I look forward to losing twenty-five pounds.
 It is a healthy choice for me.

-5. Integrated -> Part of my life purpose is to be a role model for my children and to have the energy I need to be involved in their lives.
-Losing twenty-five pounds is a way of gaining the energy and vitality I need to fulfill my purpose.
+Part of my life purpose is to be a role model for my children and to have the energy to be involved in their lives.
+Losing twenty-five pounds will give me the vitality I need to fulfill that purpose.

-6. Inherent -> I am enthusiastic about losing the weight.
+I am genuinely enthusiastic about losing weight.
 This new diet sounds fun and exciting.
-I enjoy trying new things.
+I enjoy trying new approaches.

 Step 3: Answer the following questions

-Step 4: Select the motivational outlook to shift to
+Step 4: Select the Motivational Outlook to Shift Toward

 Step 5: Practice mindfullness